Gerard Way: 1993–present: Writing

 Way's first attempt at writing a comic was at the age of 16 in 1993, writing a comic book series called On Raven's Wings, published by Hart D. Fisher's Boneyard Press.
 The series was cancelled after the second issue, however, due to the loss of its art team.
 Way was credited as Garry Way.

 In 2007, Way began writing the comic-book miniseries The Umbrella Academy.
 Its first volume, Apocalypse Suite, was first released by Dark Horse Comics in their Free Comic Book Day issue on May 5, 2007.
 Since then, an eight-page story has been published entitled "Safe & Sound", which appeared in a collection of stories entitled MySpace Dark Horse Presents Volume One.
 The first official issue of The Umbrella Academy was released on September 19, 2007.
 The first issue sold out and consequently there was a second printing released on October 17, 2007.
 Apocalypse Suite also won the 2008 Eisner Award for Best Limited Series.
 The next installment of the series, Dallas, was released on November 26, 2008, and, following speculation that Way had retired indefinitely from comics, a third installment entitled Hotel Oblivion was released in 2018–2019.

 Way and fellow artists Shaun Simon and Becky Cloonan co-created another comic-book series entitled The True Lives of the Fabulous Killjoys, which Way announced at 2009 San Diego Comic-Con.
 At the 2012 New York Comic Con, the team announced that the first look at the series would be released on 2013's Free Comic Book Day.
-The series continued the concepts introduced in the My Chemical Romance album of a similar title.
+The series continued the concepts introduced in the My Chemical Romance album, Danger Days: The True Lives of the Fabulous Killjoys (2010).